LintaoAmons/bookmarks.nvim/README.md

 > *Breaking change comming:*
 > if you don't want any breakding changes and avoid this warning,
 > please pin your version to `v1.4.2`.
+>
+> The new version is already useable
+>
+> switch your branch to `refactor-remodel-and-sqlite` to help me on testing
+>
+> Let me know your workflows and painpoints, and make it better together

 # Bookmarks.nvim